 Polina Plotnikova & Trio 28’s In-Between Magic

 With a background in modern art, UK based photographer Polina Plotnikova typically specializes in still life and flower portraiture.
 She always thought that creating the picture she sees in her mind was only possible in the studio – until she got her first Lensbaby.
-The Trio 28 is now a staple on her camera and using its hidden in-between magic feature she makes these unique in-camera single exposure with a double image creations.
+The Trio 28 is now a staple on her camera and using its hidden in-between magic feature she makes these unique altering reality in-camera creations.

 When and why did you start taking photos?

 I became interested in photography in my early teens; my grandfather was a photography enthusiast, and I ended up helping him develop films in his darkroom and watching him skilfully use a nylon stocking stretched across the lens of the enlarger to achieve an effect that these days we use Photoshop for.

 I started taking pictures when I was in high school and was addicted to alternative creative techniques – multiple exposure, intentional camera movement etc. All this led me to several photography-related jobs in museums, galleries and image libraries.
 This lasted for over 15 years; I was fortunate to have worked with the highest-class photography, absorbing a lot in the process, before eventually developing my own creative style – which has been a very daunting process.